-- Turn the rotary Switch A (top rotary switch) on the Audio Control Module to Channel 16. - Unlock each unit by momentarily pressing the " \ " button and, before the "Locked" display goes blank, press the "down" button. - The display should now show "Unlocked". - Wait for the display to go blank, then press either the "up" or "down" button to display the current programmed frequency. - programmed inequency.
-While the display is showing the frequency, press and hold either the "up" or "down" scroling until the - desired frequency is reached.
-Lock each unit by momentanily pressing the " " button and before the "Unlocked" display goes blank. - Look each will by momentarily presents are bound and before are browned unprej goes press the "up" button. - The display should now show "Locked" The Almost ratio is now reached to conside an first All concernment - The Aircraft radio is now ready to operate on that AM programmed frequency
+- Turn the rotary Switch A (top rotary switch) on the Audio Control Module to Channel 16. - Unlock each unit by momentarily pressing the " " button and, before the "Locked" display goes blank. press the "down" button. - Wait for the display to go blank, then press either the "up" or "down" button to display the current programmed frequency. - While the display is showing the frequency, press and hold either the "up" or "down" scrolling until the